Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Methods

-\textbf{Second Simulation Set:} In this set, instead of varying parameters to plot curves, all distribution parameters were sampled randomly.
-The objective was to sample multiple distribution-information tuples, i.e., $ \left(\{\mathbf{x}^1, \dots, \mathbf{x}^N\}, \mathbf{w}, MI(\mathbf{w}; \mathbf{x}^l)\right) $, and analyze potential relationships between $ MI $ and distribution parameters based on these samples.
+\textbf{Second Simulation Set:} The objective of this simulation set was to sample multiple distribution-information ``tuples", i.e., $ \left(\{\mathbf{x}^1, \dots, \mathbf{x}^N\}, \mathbf{w}, MI(\mathbf{w}; \mathbf{x}^l)\right) $, and to analyze potential relationships between $ MI $ and distribution parameters based on these samples.
+This allowed for a more general exploration of the dependence of $ MI $ on the parameters than the one with the first simulation set, which only varied the values of specific individual parameters.
+To this end, in this set, instead of systematically varying parameters across ranges, all distribution parameters were sampled randomly.
+The ensemble size $n$ was randomly selected from 1 to 20 with equal probability.
 The dimension was set to $ d = 20 $, and the number of patterns $ N $ was randomly selected from 2 to 50 with equal probability.
 The parameters $ \{\mu^1, \dots, \mu^N\} $ were sampled from a uniform distribution between -1 and 1 for each component.
 The covariance matrices were identical for all patterns but more general than the previous set:

 Here, $ \tilde{\sigma} $ was drawn from the absolute values of a standard normal distribution, and $ \tilde{\rho} $ was sampled from a uniform distribution in the range $ [\frac{-1}{d-1}, 1] $.
 The matrix $ \mathbf{A} $ is stochastic, with each element sampled from a standard normal distribution.
 Both components, $ \mathbf{A}^T \mathbf{A} / d $ and the exchangeable covariance matrix, are positive semi-definite, ensuring that their sum is a valid covariance matrix.
 The introduction of $ \mathbf{A}^T \mathbf{A} / d $ adds degrees of freedom, but it tends to produce matrices with larger diagonal elements, potentially neglecting distributions with highly correlated components.
 In contrast, the original exchangeable matrix can capture high correlations between components due to its structure, but it lacks sufficient degrees of freedom to account for more complex variability in the data.
-By combining these two components, the resulting covariance matrix strikes a balance: the exchangeable matrix preserves the ability to model correlations, while the addition of $ \mathbf{A}^T \mathbf{A} / d $ introduces more flexibility, allowing the matrix to capture a wider range of data patterns.
-This combination mitigates the limitations of both approaches, providing a richer and more balanced representation of the underlying data distributions.
 The $ 1/d $ scaling factor was designed to prevent either component from dominating.
+Consequently, by combining the two components, the resulting covariance matrix strikes a balance between flexibly capturing a wider range of data patterns, and the ability to model correlations, thereby providing a richer and more balanced representation of the underlying data distributions.